TymArsenii/DigitalSandClock/README.md

 <br><br>
 The device itself is 2x 8x8 matrixes (MAX7219 modules) positioned diagonaly.
 Everything except electronics and screws is 3D printed.
+<br><br>
+## How to use
+Slide the power switch to turn it on, you'll see the timer started with your last period (the default is 10sec).

+Click on both buttons - reset sand position (it will appear in the top position)

+Settings:
+- Timer's time (1)
+- Brightness (2)

+To enter settings "choose settings" menu - press any button.
+You'll see letter 's' and a number 1 or 2.
+1 - timer's time; 2 - brightness.
+To enter setting, you chose, press both buttons.

+Timer's time (1): minutes, seconds.
+You can change values with clicks or hold needed button to do it faster.
+If you do click-hold (fast) it will control directly minutes (without touching the seconds).
+Press both buttons to return to sand.

+Brightness (2): brightness value (1-16).
+You can change values with clicks or hold needed button to do it faster.
+Press both buttons to return to sand.
 <br> <br>
+## Web
 Online simulation is available <a href="https://exch.com.ua/e-sand_clock/e-sand_clock.html">here</a> (doesn't have delays to control the density on e-sand.
 Operates with max speed.
 In some cases may blink.
 In final device all the problems were fixed)

 ## Functionalities